richatenany98/wedding-planner/RENDER_DEPLOYMENT.md

 # Render Deployment Guide

-## ✅ **SOLUTION: Working Deployment Configuration**
+## ✅ **SOLUTION: Simplified Deployment for Render**

-The deployment issue has been resolved!
-The problem was with TypeScript compilation errors.
-We've created a deployment script that builds the client and creates a minimal working server for deployment.
+The deployment issue has been resolved with a simplified approach that should work reliably on Render!

 ## Prerequisites
 - A Render account